Millican Dalton: A Sublime Midlife Crisis

 the team

 We're The Courtauldian, the student-run publication of the Courtauld Institute of Art.
-Alongside our three termly publications, you can find the musings and opinions of the Courtauld's students right here on our website.
+Alongside our two termly publications, you can find the musings and opinions of the Courtauld's students right here on our website.
 With weekly columns, creative writing, and reviews on just about anything, you'll never run out of quality reading material.

-Meet the 2023-2024 Courtauldian Team!
+Meet the 2024-2025 Courtauldian Team!

 editor-in-chief